queue-miscreant/nvim-image-test/README.md

 TODOs
 =====

-- Configurable limit for maximum number of ImageMagick subprocesses
 - Images crop to window width
-- Crop thresholds (e.g., do not attempt to crop, crop only at most n lines)
 - Reinstate hiding extmarks when cursor moves under them
+- Scrolling redraw timeout separate from other redraw timeouts
+  - "Cursor at the bottom/top" probably means the user is jumping around a lot
+  - Alternatively, top line of window moved is different from "new extmark in window"
 - Testing
+- Configurable limit for maximum number of ImageMagick subprocesses
 - Images can still get desynced from their position on screen
 - Hide text behind extmark with highlight
     - This is more difficult than it seems.
 256-color terminals use `gui` highlights, which don't support `start=`/`stop=`